Squirting and sexually transmitted diseases

 What is squirting?

-Is it possible to contract a sexually transmitted disease through squirting?
+Is it possible to contract sexually transmitted diseases through squirting?

 Urine is sterile and definitely does not transmit HIV (“squirting”).
 The secretion of the paraurethral gland can also contain HIV in rare cases, but if it does, then in such low concentrations that the female ejaculate is not suitable for HIV transmission.
 The fluid relevant for HIV infection is neither the urine nor the secretion of the paraurethral gland, but the vaginal fluid.